The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/best-in-slot.md

 > *What about TEA BiS?*

-Check out [this link].
+Scroll up!
 The writeup is still word-for-word valid.
 Bring a bit more Piety though than the Max Damage BiS has this tier for prog, Bruiser phase is very painful on MP during progression.

 > *What about the Do Not Even Look in Here set?*